igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.md

 	* _x - death collision
 * You can double click on a BSP to rename it.

+### Shadow Spline Editor:
+The Shadow spline editor allows you to view and edit spline files in Shadow The Hedgehog.
+* When importing, make sure your OBJ file contains only one spline.
+* Point rotation is not set or imported from the OBJ, you must set it yourself.

 ## Collision Editor (F4)
 The collision editor allows you to import an OBJ file, which will be converted to CL.
 * New: lets you choose an OBJ file to import and a new CL file to save as.
 * Open: opens a CL file and allows you to display or import an OBJ over it.
 * Close: closes the CL file so you can't display or edit it anymore.
+* Force Reload: forces the running game to update the collision file (works mid-game).
 * Import OBJ: lets you choose an OBJ file to import and overwrite the current CL.
-*  You can choose the maximum depth of the quadtree or let it be chosen automatically (I recommend setting it to 5).
+*  You can choose the maximum depth of the quadtree or let it be chosen automatically (I recommend setting it to 5-8).
 *  Append one of the following letters to the mesh names (not material names, not texture names!) in your 3D model editor to set up collision flags:
 	* _a - water collision (for _wt.CL)
 	* _b - bingo slide